Should I Install a Whole-Home Humidifier?

-Now might be a GREAT time to consider a humidifier (or get your existing humidifier serviced) if you’re experiencing any of the following:
+Now might be a GREAT time to consider a whole house humidifier (or get your existing humidifier serviced) if you’re experiencing any of the following with your indoor air quality:

 - Running the furnace dries out you, your home, and everything in it.